Why This Is the Whole Point

 - Turn off all notifications – they don’t need email alerts on this device

-- Open the slideshow — Google Photos or the Photos app, pointed at the shared album
+- Open the slideshow – photos.google.com in Safari, the Photos app, or a frame app pointed at the shared album

 - Put it on a stand – somewhere they’ll see it often.
 Kitchen counter, living room shelf, hallway table.